Enhancing Multilingual LLM Pretraining with Model-Based Data Selection: Experiments

 For English models, decontamination slightly reduces performance both for our approach and baseline FineWeb data.
-However, even when decontaminated, our approach still outperforms training on non-decontaminated baseline data.
-For French models, performance of our approach is comparable between decontaminated and non-decontaminated datasets, with both continuing to outperform baseline FineWeb-2 data.
+Even after decontamination, our approach still outperforms the baseline trained on non-decontaminated data.
+For French models, our approach performs similarly on decontaminated and non-decontaminated data, both outperforming baseline FineWeb-2.
 Interestingly, decontaminated baseline data yields better results than its non-decontaminated counterpart.